 In most cases, threads are inserted with tiny needles or cannulas and are secured in place through only that insertion point That means no incisions are made, no tissue is cut, and no stitches are seen outside of the skin.
 They are strategically placed to resuspend the tissue or add support to the underlying areas.
 At the same time, the products are designed to stimulate the body’s healing response.
 They stimulate new collagen growth, which in turn causes thickening of the tissue and improved tone and texture.

 This is a highly customizable procedure.
-The insertion point, a number of threads used, and the type of threads used depend on your goals.
+The insertion point, the number of threads used, and the type of threads used depend on your goals.
 After a thorough consultation, we will decide together what the best plan of action for you might be.

 Tip 1: Fillers are best for volume loss or enhancement of features, but threads are best for lift and resuspension.
 Be sure to choose an injector who can utilize both tools to maximize your results!

 Tip 2: Smooth or twisted threads can be a great alternative to filler in certain areas!
 They can also add definition to places such as the lip borders.